 Currently, Jason serves on the Boards of ASAPP, BetterWorks, Drishti, Lotame, Oyster, and SalesLoft, and is an active board observer at Gusto and G2.
 Before founding Emergence, he was a general partner with USVP and an associate and Kauffman Fellow with Venrock.

 Jason graduated cum laude with a B.A. in Economics from Dartmouth College and an M.B.A. from Harvard with Distinction.
-Upon graduation, Jason was selected for the Charles Williams Fellowship at Harvard Business School for post-graduate research in Entrepreneurship and Finance.
-Jason is married with two children.
-The most unique trivia about Jason is that he is a twin married to a twin.
+He was awarded the Charles Williams Fellowship at Harvard Business School for post-graduate research in Entrepreneurship and Finance.

 He loves travel, tennis, and time with his family, and enjoys a great pinot noir.
 Fun fact: he’s a twin married to a twin!